 Students in the graduating class representing the highest grade-point averages are recognized as honor graduates at the commencement exercises.
 The honor graduates are recognized in three groups: summa cum laude (3.90-4.00), magna cum laude (3.80 -3.89), and cum laude (3.70-3.79).
+The GPA used for calculating honors is the cumulative GPA.
 For consideration as an honor graduate, a student must fulfill the following requirements: